yjshen/db-paper-catalog/README.md

 VLDB15:join size estimation subject to filter conditions

 VLDB14:Scalable Discovery of Unique Column Combinations

+SIGMOD14:Plan Bouquets: Query Processing without Selectivity Estimation

+SIGMOD14:Histograms as a Side Effect of Data Movement for Big Data

+SIGMOD14:Exploiting Ordered Dictionaries to Efficiently Construct Histograms with Q-Error Guarantees in SAP HANA

 VLDB13:Upper and Lower Bounds on the Cost of a Map-Reduce Computation